Pond shape and design:

 - In a small space make the design of your pond as simple as possible.
 Too much fuss in a shape can lead to the area feeling too busy.

-- They are not ideal as wildlife ponds.
+- Not ideal as wildlife ponds.

-- A large part of their interest is in the design of the structure itself (see image above).
+- A part of their interest is in the design of the structure itself (see image above).

 - Check whether your site is level – the finished pond will have a water line that finds a level which may not be apparent to the naked eye.